VivekCrafts/Face_Recognition/README.md

 In this project, we classify sports personalities.
-We restrict classification to only 5 people,(use your image datasets)
+We restrict classification to only 5 people(use your image datasets), 1.Maria Sharapova

-Maria Sharapova
-Serena Williams
+2.Serena Williams
-Virat Kohli
+3.Virat Kohli
-Roger Federer
+4.Roger Federer
-Lionel Messi
+5.Lionel Messi

 Technologies used in this project,
 Python